KonjikiNoYami1991/TnA/README.md

 ## Usage

 - Drag&drop files and folders, use buttons or paste files and folders from system clipboard.
-- Choose one among compatibility profiles, resolutions (height), quality profiles, aubtitle modes.
+- Choose one among compatibility profiles, resolutions (height), quality profiles, subtitle modes.
 - Click on Play button and wait.
 Destination files will be in the same folder of source files, never overwritten.

 ## Hints